Tel: 3943.1404 - Joyce Tang, Personal Assistant to Master

 Anthony M. C. So

 Professor Anthony So received his BSE degree in Computer Science from Princeton University with minors in Applied and Computational Mathematics, Engineering and Management Systems, and German Language and Culture.
 He then received his MSc and PhD degrees in Computer Science with a PhD minor in Mathematics from Stanford University.
 Professor So joined CUHK in 2007 and is currently Professor in the Department of Systems Engineering and Engineering Management.
 His research focuses on optimization theory and its applications in various areas of science and engineering.
 He is appointed as an Outstanding Fellow of the Faculty of Engineering at CUHK in 2019.
-He has received a number of research and teaching awards, including the 2018 IEEE Signal Processing Society Best Paper Award, the 2016-17 CUHK Research Excellence Award, the 2013 CUHK Vice-Chancellor's Exemplary Teaching Award, and the 2010 INFORMS Optimization Society Optimization Prize for Young Researchers.
+He has received a number of research and teaching awards, including the 2022 University Education Award, the 2018 IEEE Signal Processing Society Best Paper Award, the 2016-17 CUHK Research Excellence Award, the 2013 CUHK Vice-Chancellor's Exemplary Teaching Award, and the 2010 INFORMS Optimization Society Optimization Prize for Young Researchers.

 Dean of Students

 Professor Colin Graham is Director and Professor of Emergency Medicine at CUHK.
 He qualified from Glasgow in 1994 and completed surgical and emergency medicine training in Scotland.
 He came to CUHK in 2004 where he combines clinical practice in emergency medicine with clinical teaching.
 He has broad research interests including trauma, sepsis and critical care.
 He has published widely, including co-authoring two editions of the Oxford Handbook of Emergency Medicine.
 Professor Graham has been involved with Morningside College since its inception and is a Founding Fellow of the College.
 He has been Dean of Students at Morningside College since 2016.